circlecell/jsonformatter/README.md

 For developers, every second counts.
 Why squint at unformatted JSON when you can view, interact, and even edit it seamlessly?
 With JSON Formatter, you're not just reading data; you're experiencing it.
 Whether you're debugging, analyzing, or just curious, our tool is designed to speed up your workflow.

 Install JSON Formatter today and transform chaos into clarity!

+## Getting Started

+1. Run `npm install` to install the required dependencies.
+2. Run `npm run dev` to watch the file changes.
+3. Load `dist` as the unpacked extension during the development.
+4. Run `npm run build` to build the file for distribution.